solrevdev/solrevdev.github.io/_posts/2020-01-31-event-viewer-logs-with-net-core-workers-as-windows-services.md

 So with this done, I then needed to first publish, then install, start and have means to stop and uninstall the service.

+I was able to manage all of this from the command line, using the [SC tool](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/cc754599(v=ws.11)) (Sc.exe) that should already be installed on windows for you and be in your path already.

 Publish:

 ```powershell